Howard C. “Sonny” Bellrose

-MASSENA — Howard C. “Sonny” Bellrose, 79, of Grove Street, peacefully passed away Sunday, October 23, 2022 at Canton-Potsdam Hospital after a lengthy illness.
-Arrangements are under the care and guidance of the Donaldson Funeral Home, Massena, however are incomplete at this time.
+MASSENA – Howard C. “Sonny” Bellrose, 79, of Grove Street, peacefully passed away Sunday, October 23, 2022 at Canton-Potsdam Hospital.

+Sonny was born on March 16, 1943 in Massena, the son of the late Howard L. and Eleanor R. (Murray) Bellrose.
+He was a graduate of Massena High School.
+On July 21, 1961, he entered the United States Army, proudly serving his country until his honorable discharge on June 26, 1964.
+On December 12, 1980, he married Dianne M. Stewart Konkowski at St. John’s Episcopal Church.
+She predeceased him on March 22, 2002.
+He had been previously married to Mildred Fieldson.

+Sonny was an electrician for Alcoa in Massena but was often called upon to other plants to troubleshoot electrical problems within the plant.
+He retired after many years of service as foreman and supervisor.
+He was a member of the Gerald R. Roy Amvets Post -4 and former member of the American Legion and Elks Lodge.
+Sonny was a very generous spirited man, who would help anyone in need.
+He loved to visit, tell stories, and would often be found at Spanky’s Diner.
+He was a jack-of-all trades, master of most, and was proud of the gazebo he built for his late wife in their back yard.

 (0) comments